chicagomaroon/data-visualizations/CONTRIBv2.md

 Interested in writing a story with the Maroon Data Team?
 Follow the steps below.

 1. If you are new, please complete all the [getting started](#from-the-very-beginning) steps.
-2. Claim a story on the pitch document (see Slack channel for document) or pitch a new story.
-Fill out Data Team Story Outline and send to a Data Editor for review.
+2. Claim a story on the pitch document (see Slack channel for pitch list) or pitch a new story. to pitch a new story, fill out [Data Team Story Outline](link) and send to a Data Editor for review.
-3. Research, write, and create any visuals needed for your story.
-Feel free to create draft versions of visual using any program or language that you would like.
+3. Research, write, and create necessary visuals for your story.
+Feel free to create draft visuals using any program or language that you would like.
 Published visuals will need to be created by following the [build process](#build-process-for-a-visualization).
-Any other visuals must be approved by your editor.
+Any visuals that do not follow the build process must be approved by a data editor.
 Visuals must follow the Maroon's Data [Style Guide](#style-guide).

 ## Getting Started